simonvh/gimmemotifs-manuscript/manuscript.md

 Two of the most signicant motifs are SPI1 (PU.1) and CEBP.
 The motif activity for SPI1 is high in monocytes and macrophages, consistent with its role in myeloid lineage commitment [@ou8OYkdE].
-The CEBP family members are important for monocytes and granulocitic cells [@U0f0MFSJ], and show a high motif activity in neutrophils and monocytes.
+The CEBP family members are important for monocytes and granulocytic cells [@U0f0MFSJ], and show a high motif activity in neutrophils and monocytes.
 Other strong motifs include RUNX for T cells and NK cells, GATA1 for erythroid cells.

 We identified a strong activity for motifs representing the ZEB1 and Snail transcription factors.
 The Snail transcription factors play an important role in